Han-Lon/torraform/README.md

 - Use the DigitalOcean console to get the public IP address of your new Tor instance
 - SSH into the instance using `ssh -i ~/.ssh/<PRIVATE_SSH_KEY> root@<INSTANCE_IP_ADDRESS>`
 - From here, refer to the [Onionshare Use] section below for how to quickly set up a Tor site
+- If/when you want to destroy your Tor onion server, simply run `terraform destroy -var-file="../tor.tfvars"`

 #### Vultr Deployment (Minimal Configuration)